Proteusiq/Web-Scraping-PyData/README.md

 ## Examples

-Example on how to use Network to gather data.
+Examples highlighting the use Network to gather data.

 ![](Presentation/images/network.png)!